amarCausevic/AutomatedTestOutfit7/README.md

 - [X] Get food button element with.
 ID of an element is com.outfit7.talkingtom:id/foodButton
 - [X] Check if button is not null and proceed to click on button
 - [X] Find one item (In my case I choose food time chilli).
 ID of an element= com.outfit7.talkingtom:id/foodItemChilly
-- [X] If food item is not null procced to trigger click event on button
+- [X] If food item is not null proceed to trigger click event on button
 - [X] Take a screenshot of eating animation